Background and request for advice

 What role can and should housing associations play in meeting social needs in a changing housing market?
 What organisational form, legislation and financial and other rules are appropriate?

-The advisory report is scheduled to be issued in autumn 2021.
+The advisory report is scheduled to be issued in the spring of 2022.

 Niels Koeman, Council member and committee chairperson